Gihan007/senzmate_Assesmsnt/README.md

-# 🧠 RAG ChatBot - Conversational AI
+# 🧠  Document-Based Question Answering Application Using RAG system

 A **Retrieval-Augmented Generation (RAG)** chatbot built with **Streamlit** that allows users to upload or link to documents (PDF, DOCX, TXT, web links, or raw text), process them into embeddings using **HuggingFace**, store in a **Weaviate** vector database, and interact with the knowledge base via a conversational AI powered by **Groq's LLM**.